vigneshv98/PDF-Analyzer/README.md

 - **Bleed Area**: PDF should include the 0.125" bleed area on all sides
 - **Color Space**: For color printing options, all images should be in CMYK color space
 - **Image Resolution**: All images should have a resolution of at least 300 DPI
+- **Font Embedding**: All fonts must be embedded to ensure proper printing.
+- **Transparency**: No semi-transparent elements should remain to avoid printing artifacts.
+- **Margins**: Content must be within safe margins (≥0.5 inches on all sides).

 ## System Requirements